ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 Example Code
 ^^^^^^^^^^^^

-Below is a simple example code for calling function rocblas_sscal.
+Below is a simple example code for calling function rocblas_sscal:

 .. code-block:: c++